-Let’s face it, most of us are looking to save a little money these days and would love to take a bite out of high utility bills.
+With the cost of utilities rising and expected to go even higher, most of us are looking to save a little money these days and would love to take a bite out of these high utility bills.
 However, we also want to maintain a comfortable house as many are spending a great deal more time in our homes these days.
 We wanted to do our part to help by summarizing five energy saving tips provided by Duke Energy in a recently published article.
 While this is not meant to be a comprehensive list, this could get you on the way to saving some money each month.

 Five Energy Saving Tips From Duke Energy